 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- 2 tsp granulated sugar (or to taste)
+- 2 teaspoon granulated sugar (or to taste)

 - ¼ C water room temperature